Soluto/kamus/site/content/docs/contributing/getting-started.md

 ---
 # Getting Started

 Welcome!
-This guide covers how to get started contributing to kind.
+This guide covers how to get started contributing to Kamus.

-## 1. Read the Kubernetes community guidelines

-Make sure to read you read the [Kubernetes community guidelines][community].
-In specific, read through the [Kubernetes contributor guidelines][contributor].

-Additionally, note that kind is developed on [GitHub][github] and will require an account to contribute.

-## 2. Install Tools
+## 1. Install Tools

 ### Install git